With the kind support of our Venue Partner

 For ambitious young leaders - an experience like no other.

 Gain in-depth knowledge of Singapore's prevailing social and environmental needs via experiential journeys framed by the tri-sectoral model, designed to inspire and empower you to catalyse the next wave of social change.
 Fellows will get to meet and engage with dynamic change agents and thought leaders hailing from the government, private sector and civil society so as to truly appreciate and understand the complexity and inter-connectedness of social and environmental issues.
-Explore the themes of Inequality, Integration and the Environment to uncover the social impact landscape and complex mechanisms behind social change.

 Selected fellows will be expected to attend Basecamp (26th May), one 2 Day 1 Night Camp (centered around one of the chosen themes above), and a Fellowship Summit (30th June), where fellows will convene to present their Theory of Change (a methodology Fellows will be equipped with during the Camp) to peers and key stakeholders, and engage in meaningful conversations on social change.
 The Fellowship culminates in an optional 6-day study trip to Chiang Mai, Thailand (December 2018, dates TBC), to parallel these selected issues in a different socio-economic and cultural context.

 MACRO MODEL: THE TRI-SECTOR PARTNERSHIP